Skip to content

 Join us for an intensive and comprehensive training designed to equip you with the essential skills and strategies for effectively impeaching witnesses during trial proceedings.
 Impeaching a witness can be a critical element in shaping the outcome of a case, and mastery of this art is essential for any trial advocate.
 Through a combination of expert-led seminars, practical demonstrations, and interactive workshops, participants will delve into the nuances of witness impeachment techniques.
 Seasoned trial lawyers will provide insights, best practices, and real-world examples, offering invaluable guidance on: Identifying opportunities for impeachment Utilizing prior inconsistent statements, bias, and credibility challenges Cross-examination tactics to discredit witnesses Admissibility of impeachment evidence Effective use of exhibits and demonstrative aids This training takes place on Friday, April 5 from 12:00 pm to 2:30 pm at Arnold & Porter (601 Massachusetts Ave NW).
 We will provide the drinks, cookies, and answers!
 You come with your lunch and questions!
 Scholarships are available due to the generosity of the D.C.
 Bar Foundation.
 To apply for a scholarship, please complete this online scholarship form.
 CLE credit is approved for this course 1.75 CA general, 2.0 NJ general, and 2.0 NY skills (newly admitted and experienced).
 Credit may be available in other jurisdictions.
 Don't forget to add this event to your calendar when you register!
 Click the "Add to My Calendar" button at the top right hand corner of the registration page.

-Graphic: Leadership Institute - 4 Sessions Dates
+Graphic: Leadership Institute - 4 sessions dates

 Leadership Institute: Personnel Actions

 Personnel actions can be some of the hardest situations to navigate for any leader.
 In the public sector, we often see less formal evaluation processes or evaluation processes that are supposed to be one-size-fits-all.
 There may not be clear guidance about what to do if a team member is underperforming.
 As a supervisor, there may be no mechanism for feedback on your performance.
 You may have no idea how to provide feedback or might not be sure how to solicit feedback.
-We will cover all these issues and more at the last session of our Leadership Institute.
+We will cover all these issues and more with government supervisor Alessandro Terenzoni at the last session of our Leadership Institute.
 This session is from 12:00-1:30 pm ET.
 The cost is just $40 per session for members and $60 per session for non-members.
 Scholarships are available thanks to the generosity of the DC Bar Foundation.
 Please fill out this online scholarship request form.
 These sessions are designed specifically for public interest lawyers.
 We will address the specific challenges and rewards that come with early career leadership responsibilities, offer concrete tips and strategies for supporting your team, and explore how self-care must be a part of your professional competencies.
 Our Leadership Institute is appropriate for lawyers who are currently team leaders, first or second-line supervisors, those who hope to move into a leadership role in the next 12 months, and anyone who could use a primer on effective leadership.
 Don't forget to add this event to your calendar when you register!
 Click the "Add to My Calendar" button at the top right hand corner of the registration page.

-Graphic: Leadership Institute - 4 Sessions Dates
+Graphic: Leadership Institute - 4 sessions dates

 Leadership Institute: Wellness & Managing Secondary Trauma: Why It’s Important to Professional Competency